we-make-websites/wmw-coding-guidelines/css/README.md

 ```

 * If you must override stylelint then add a document rule at the beginning of file instead of lots of comments
-* Add the rule comments at the top of the file just after the intro comment with a newline between the rule comments and the first declaration block
+* Add the rule comment at the top of the file just after the intro comment with a newline between the rule comment and the first declaration block
 * Add the rule comments in alphabetical order

 [ꜛ Back to TOC](#table-of-contents)